Landlords Insurance Online :: News

 In recent years, short-term rentals have exploded in popularity across Australia.
 Platforms like Airbnb and Stayz have transformed how people approach accommodation, offering unique experiences that hotels often can't match.
 Whether it's a beachfront apartment in Sydney or a cozy cottage in the countryside, these rentals appeal to a wide range of travellers seeking flexibility and local charm. - read more

-Landlord insurance is a specialized type of insurance designed to protect property owners who rent out their properties.
-While standard home insurance covers owner-occupied homes, landlord insurance provides additional coverage for risks associated with tenants.
-This includes protection against damages to the property, loss of rental income, and liability claims arising from tenant-related incidents. - read more
+Landlord insurance is a specialized type of insurance designed to protect property owners who lease their homes or units to tenants.
+Unlike standard home insurance, which primarily covers owner-occupied properties, landlord insurance includes coverage tailored for the risks associated with rental properties. - read more

 Your free insurance quote comparison starts here!